 When renting in the suburbs of Chicago you want to consider your commute time.
+Of course, there are plenty of Chicago apartments to take a look at online so there’s a wealth of choice for those looking for their new home in the city.
 The closer you live to a Metra station or a major highway the more expensive an apartment will be.
 Some of my clients don’t mind driving and prefer to get a better bang for their buck by living 10-15 minutes away from a highway entrance or exit.
 Most of my clients prefer to have the convenience of living near the train or highway.

 Another major factor when considering a location is the school district and specific schools the rental feeds into.
 This is not always determined by distance away from a school.
 Apartment Solutions has updated information for all of the properties we list with the District Number and names for all of the Elementary, Middle and High Schools.
 This information is key for those who may be between homes but don’t want to interrupt their children’s routine and/or for families new to the area that are moving here for the multiple A+ rated school districts.
 There are also a number of colleges in the Chicagoland area including community colleges with significantly reduced tuition rates for living in the county the college is located in.

 To learn more about PreK through High School ratings, click here.